Joey Wendle Player Props: Marlins vs. Yankees

 Joey Wendle At The Plate

-- Wendle has 14 doubles, two triples, a home run and 10 walks while batting .238.
+- Wendle has 14 doubles, two triples, a home run and 10 walks while hitting .235.

-- Wendle has driven in a run in 13 games this year (18.3%), including one multiple-RBI game.
+- In 13 games this season, Wendle has picked up an RBI, with more than one RBI once.

-- He has scored in 21 of 71 games this year, and more than once 4 times.
+- He has scored in 29.2% of his games this season, with two or more runs scored in 5.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.